 - identity and contact data from data brokers or aggregators.

-- technical data from the following parties:
+- technical data including standard internet log information and details of visitor behaviour patterns from the following parties:

 4. How we use your personal data